Are you looking for new ways to inspire your kids to eat vegetables? It’s so difficult.

 Go back to the sauce and add back the prawns or any other cooked protein you’ve chosen.
 Check that all the ingredients are cooked and hot.

 Add in any salt and pepper to taste.
 Sprinkle in a little of the cilantro.
-If you want a cream sauce, then stir in the cream and mix it whilst heating it gently without allowing the sauce to boil.
+If you want a cream sauce, stir in it and mix it while heating it gently without allowing the sauce to boil.
 Keep stirring until the cream is thoroughly mixed in and hot.

-Serve the zucchini onto plates or bowls and ladle the sauce over it.
-Sprinkle each serving with plenty of cilantro and if you wish, add in a squeeze of lemon.
+Serve the zucchini on plates or bowls and ladle the sauce over it.
+Sprinkle each serving with plenty of cilantro, and if you wish, add a squeeze of lemon.

 Enjoy!